 A: Expect the check-in process to take between 30 – 60 minutes, depending on how many campers you are checking in, your child’s medical needs, and the number of medications your child needs during the camp session.

-Q: When do I pick up my children from summer camp?
+Q: When do I pick up my children from in-person summer camp?

 A: Kids Week (7-11 years old) and Teen Week (12-19 years old): Camper check-out is from 3:00 pm to 3:30 pm.